The Convenience of Compassion

 The grief, the anger, the distress of these survivors was too much and was getting in the way of others who just wanted to move on with life themselves.
 They wanted to move past this horrific event and be able to go back to their normal daily routines without being faced with images of people asking where their loved ones were on the morning news.
 They no longer wanted to read in the morning newspaper that some of these survivors were sleeping rough on the streets because they had nowhere to go.
 Compassion now needed to be more than just an emotional response but a conscious one, and that required too much effort.

-On the Cross, after being beaten and mocked, Christ interceded for his accusers: "And Jesus said, 'Father, forgive them for they know not what they do'" (Luke 23:34).
+On the cross, after being beaten and mocked, Christ interceded for his accusers: "And Jesus said, 'Father, forgive them for they know not what they do'" (Luke 23:34).
 There is no anger.
 There is no bitterness.
 Christ does not rebuke them for the torture he has endured and is enduring.
 Instead, there is compassion for their ignorance.

 As Christians, are we like a proportion of people who had enough of the Grenfell Tower survivors and their plight?
 Do we look at the young girl in our church who has gotten pregnant for the second time and think, "We supported you with the first; to do so with another is just too much"?
 Do we look at those in our midst who are struggling with addiction problems and think to ourselves, "It's been six months; you should be over this by now.
 I am not wasting any more time"?
 Does our compassion only extend so far as it does not require a sacrifice from us?